 - O. Ethics and Conflict of Interest.
 All County employees involved in any part of the procurement process are required to act in an ethical manner.
 Local policies addressing such practices may be found in the Administrative Policy Manual, AM-806.1, Conflicts of Interest/Ethics Code 104.06 (which supplements the requirements of F.S.
 Chapter 112) and County Code Section 105.08 Disclosure of Relationships. - P. Projects Involving Federal Funding.
-When a procurement involves federal assistance or the expenditure of federal funds, the procurement and any resulting contract shall be conducted in accordance with any mandatory applicable federal laws and regulations, including 2 C.F.R. §200.318 through 326.
+When a procurement involves federal assistance or the expenditure of federal funds, the procurement and any resulting contract shall be conducted in accordance with any mandatory applicable federal laws and regulations, including 2 C.F.R. §200.317 through 326.
 Departments are responsible for defining funding sources when requesting a bid number. - Q. Cone of Silence.
-Potential bidders/respondents and their agents shall must not communicate in any way with the Board of Commissioners, County Administrator or any County staff other than Purchasing personnel in reference or relation to a solicitation.
-This restriction is effective from the time of bid advertisement through and including bid until the Board of County Commissioners meets to authorize award.
-Such communication may result in disqualification [separately modified 1/31/17].
+Potential bidders/respondents and their agents must not communicate in any way with the Board of Commissioners, County Administrator or any County staff other than Purchasing personnel in reference or relation to a solicitation.
+This restriction is effective from the time of bid advertisement/release until the Board of County Commissioners meets to authorize award.
+Such communication may result in disqualification.